Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 4. Unscrew the pivot rod nut (hand-tight or use pliers) and remove the rod

-5. Pull out the stopper and use a wire hanger or Zip-It tool to hook and extract hair clumps
+5. Pull out the stopper and use a barbed strip or wire hook to extract hair clumps

 6. Scrub the stopper with baking soda paste or dish soap

-7. Clean the drain opening with the wire tool
+7. Clean the drain opening with the hair tool

 8. Reassemble by inserting the stopper and reconnecting the pivot rod